namikazebadri/DjangoDockerBuild/README.md

 Then you can access the app from the browser with this url: `http://127.0.0.1:8000`

-## Dockerhub image
+### Dockerhub image

 This repository is proven by running build in Dockerhub, you can see the result [here](https://hub.docker.com/r/namikazebadri/django-app).

----

 ## Other Templates

 I provide a lot of project templates based on same requirements and patterns.
 Please visit these repositories too if you are interested.
 Any contributions, improvements and ideas will be welcomed and appreciated.

 Keep in mind that the purpose of these repositories is to make engineers feel easy when starting new project.
-Because they don't need to do any other setup for their repository to work and run, like Unit Test, Code Coverage, Static Analysis, CI/CD, Authentication Logic etc. In short, they can just focus to their the application they want to build.
+Because they don't need to do any other setup for their repository to work and run, like Unit Test, Code Coverage, Static Analysis, CI/CD, Authentication Logic etc. In short, they can just focus to the application they want to build.

 __Python__: